phil-rice/Phils-Blog/_posts/2015-11-11-Scala-Functional-Builders-For-Cobol-Copy-Book-Reading.markdown

 {% endhighlight %}

 #The CopyBookStream
 This is quite horrific with the use of flags and immutable state.
+The coupling between it and the foldLeft function is distasteful too.
 I would be interested if anyone has a better way of doing this sort of thing.
 {% highlight scala %}
 class CopyBookStream(inputStream: InputStream) {
   // The problem these flags are solving is 'how do I know I am at the end of file'